-Simple fresh ingredients made all the difference in the world when you want something you make to turn our fabulous.
+Simple fresh ingredients makes all the difference in the world when you want to take something from ordinary to fabulous.

 The tomatoes and Basil are straight from my garden.
-The Buffalo Mozzarella, I had to drive quite a distance to buy…but it was so worth it.
+The Buffalo Mozzarella, I had to drive quite a distance to buy…but it was soon worth it.

 Made from the milk of the domestic Italian water buffalo and traditionally produced in Campania, especially in the provinces of Caserta and Salerno.